gojiplus/abbyyR/README.md

 ### Using abbyyR

-To get acquainted with some of the important functions, read the [overview of the package](vignettes/Overview_of_abbyyR.md).
-Or, see how [some functions are used along with output](vignettes/abbyyR_example.md).
-If you are looking for a hands-on example, see [how to scrape text from a folder of images](vignettes/wiscads.md) (static Wisconsin Ads storyboards).
+To get acquainted with some of the important functions, read the [overview of the package](vignettes/Overview_of_abbyyR.Rmd).
+Or, see how [some functions are used along with output](vignettes/abbyyR_example.Rmd).
+If you are looking for a hands-on example, see [how to scrape text from a folder of images](vignettes/wiscads.Rmd) (static Wisconsin Ads storyboards).

 The final output quality varies by complexity of the layout to resolution to font face etc. To measure the final quality of ocr, you can measure the edit distance to `gold standard' coded sample using [recognize](https://github.com/soodoku/recognize).
-To do quick complex search and replace to fix messy data, you can use [turbo search and replace](https://github.com/soodoku/search-and-replace).
+To do quick edit distance based search and replace to fix messy data, you can use [turbo search and replace](https://github.com/soodoku/search-and-replace).

 #### License
 Scripts are released under the [MIT License](https://opensource.org/licenses/MIT).